 - Alcohol: Limiting alcohol intake can help protect against cirrhosis since drinking too much can wreak havoc on your liver.
 It is best to try to limit yourself to one or two drinks a day depending on gender and body size.

 - Added Sugar: We have all heard that too much sugar is bad for us, but too much sugar also directly impacts our liver health.
-Part of our liver’s job is to convert sugar into fat and if you overdo it, the liver ends up making more fat then is needed which hangs around in places it doesn’t belong.
+Part of our liver’s job is to convert sugar into fat and if you overdo it, the liver ends up making more fat than is needed which hangs around in places it doesn’t belong.
 Over the long run, this will lead to issues like fatty liver disease, so to do your liver a favor try making sugary items an occasional treat.

 - Salt: It’s true that our bodies need salt, at least in small amounts, but many of our favorite foods contain a little more than we need.
 Research suggests that a diet high in sodium has a chance to lead to fibrosis, which is the first stage of liver scarring.
 Some easy ways to cut back on salt include avoiding processed foods like bacon and deli meats and choosing fresh veggies over canned veggies.